Yava Alumina – Yava has developed a process to recover high purity alumina (HPA) from coal fly ash and other readily available low cost feedstocks.

 Yava plans to construct a Demo plant with a production capacity of 5.4 tons per day on a site in Montreal, Canada.
 Yava has completed a first Round financing of CAD $7.8 million to fund the engineering, site preparation and on-going pilot and test work.

 The source of financing for the plant includes approximately $10 million from SDTC, an agency renowned for its expertise in evaluating the viability of new technologies from both a technical and business perspective.
 The Quebec Ministry for Economy and Innovation has also issued a letter of interest to Yava indicating that it is open to participating in financing Yava’s Demo and Full-Scale HPA plants.
 Yava is in on-going discussions with interested lenders and equity investors regarding the financing for the Demo plant.

-Yava’s engineers and architect are working on the building and plant design and expect to be ready to start construction in the second quarter of 2020.
+Yava’s engineers and architect are working on the building and plant design and expect to be ready to start construction in the third quarter of 2020.